sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 !!! note

-    If one of the words in an intentionally unmerged set is edited (e.g., in Review Entries), then the set can appear again as potential duplicates.
+    If one of the words in an intentionally unmerged set is edited (e.g., in Review Entries), then the set may appear again as potential duplicates.

 #### Skip

 ![Merge Duplicates Skip button](images/mergeSkip.png)

 The grey "Skip" button resets any changes made to the set of potential duplicates.
-The same set will be suggested again the next time Merge Duplicates is opened.
+The same set will be presented as potential duplicates again the next time Merge Duplicates is opened.

 ### Merging with Imported Data